dj311/data-science-toolbox-2/README.md

   - [./install.R](./install.R) for R libraries
   - [./requirements.txt](requirements.txt) for Python libraries

-This will ensure that the Binder button above can pull in the correct libraries, and run correctly.

 ## R Setup
 R dependencies can be installed by running the `install.R` file in this repositories root directory.